 - Be entertaining.

-- Use humor, a quick pace, and creative production.
+- Use humor, a snappy beat, and your creativity.

-- Take advantage of what’s around you: white board drawings do well, so do videos shot in the lab or other interesting settings.
+- Utilize your resources: White board drawings do well, and so do videos shot in the lab or other interesting settings.

 - Be unique.

-- Videos about surprising and quirky facts are popular.
+- Think outside the box: Videos about surprising and quirky facts are popular.